msyamkumar/cs220-f21-projects/p7/README.md

 # Project 7: COVID-19 Vaccination

+# WARNING: Unless you took a time portal to become my student in the past, this is not the correct repository :) Please go to the correct github repository for the current semester.
+If you are a Fall'21 semester student though, you are in the right place.

 ## Corrections/ Clarifications

  * **(10/20/2021 - 10:30am)**: Q17 and Q18 reworded.
 References to 'single dose' replaced with the term 'partly vaccinated'.